Paperback-iOS/website/src/help/README.md

 # Help

-Empty content at the moment, choose your intended destination using the navigation bar.
+This page is empty at the moment, choose your intended destination using the navigation bar.